5 Truths (and Myths): All about Surrogacy Process

-Surrogacy, especially gestational surrogacy, is extremely misunderstood despite how many people its helped.
-You may have heard wild claims about surrogates and surrogacy and we hope to address these myths.
+People extremely misunderstand Surrogacy process, especially gestational surrogacy, despite how many people it has helped.
+You may have heard wild claims about surrogates and surrogacy and we hope to address these myths and bring the truths.

-Myth: The child is related to the surrogate
+Myth: The child born through Gestational Surrogacy is related to the Surrogate

 Myth: Surrogates must deliver at the local facility in San Diego

 Truth: You will deliver at a local hospital near you.
 Most of the traveling will only be required during the initial stages of the fertility treatment and pregnancy.
-Once you are near the end of your first trimester, the doctor will release you to your local OB doctor.
+Once you are near the end of your first trimester of gestational surrogacy, the doctor will release you to your local OB doctor.
 If you are not a local, we will reimburse you for your traveling expenses.